-COVID on Steroids: The New N501Y Mutation detected in France and Cameroon
+COVID on Steroids: The New N501Y Mutation Detected in France and Cameroon

-French Researchers say that a new COVID strain detected in people in France contains 46 mutations — even more than Omicron — which makes it more resistant to vaccines and infectious.
+French researchers say that a new COVID strain detected in people in France contains 46 mutations — even more than Omicron — which makes it more resistant to vaccines and infectious.
 Some 12 cases have been spotted so far near Marseille, with the first linked to travel to the African country Cameroon.

-Tests show the strain carries the N501Y mutation — first seen on the Alpha variant — that experts believe can make it more transmissible
+Tests show the strain carries the N501Y mutation — first seen on the Alpha variant — that experts believe can make it more transmissible.

-According to the scientists, it also carries the E484K mutation, which could mean that the IHU variant will be more resistant to vaccines.
+According to scientists, it also carries the E484K mutation, which could mean that the IHU variant will be more resistant to vaccines.

-It is yet to be spotted in other countries or labeled a variant under investigation by the World Health Organization.
+It has yet to be spotted in other countries or labeled a variant under investigation by the World Health Organization.

 Currently, Omicron is the dominant coronavirus variant in France, joining other European countries like the United Kingdom and Portugal with surging case numbers over the past few days.

-France’s public health agency had recently said that “62.4 percent of tests showed a profile compatible with the Omicron variant”.
+France’s public health agency had recently said that “62.4 percent of tests showed a profile compatible with the Omicron variant.”

 The Omicron variant of coronavirus has stoked average daily confirmed cases to more than 160,000 per day over the past week, with peaks above 200,000.